ITA-Solar/BifrostTools.jl/README.md

 This package is an extension of `Bifrost.jl`, a script written by Mikolaj Szydlarski.

 ## Documentation
-The documentation is available at https://ita-solar.github.io/BifrostTools.jl/
+The documentation is currently available at https://ita-solar.github.io/BifrostTools.jl/build/

 ___
 ### Git commit message manners